ABKGroup/RosettaStone/README.md

 - Bookshelf -> OpenDB upload

-Uploading the Bookshelf file that passed through the academic tool to OpenDB.
-This script creates OpenDB and DEF format files.
+Uploading from the Bookshelf file that produced by the academic tool into OpenDB.
+The following script creates OpenDB and DEF format files.
 ```shell
 cd odbComm
 ${OpenROAD_binary_path}/openroad -python convert_bookshelf2odb.py
 ```
-Below is a sample of the setting section defined by the user located at the bottom of the script.
+Below is an example of the user-defined Settings section located at the bottom of the script.
 ```shell
     ################ Settings #################
     odbPath = './odbFiles'